axelvaldez/radical-companies/_posts/rhatchery.live/2023-04-28-edgar-horz-being-aware.markdown

  <p>&ldquo;Being aware&rdquo; is Edgar&rsquo;s term for <em>seeing</em> the damage that the  system does to people.</p>

 <h1>Quite A Player</h1>
- <p>Edgar is prety quiet, but very persistent.
+ <p>Edgar is pretty quiet, but very persistent.
 He related the story of how he realized that being good to people was more important than productivity or any of traditional metrics.</p>
  <p>If you have to do what the boss wants, then you are boxed in.
 You can nibble at the edges, but the main thing is executing on what boss wants.
 This doesn&rsquo;t often show up as brute force, more like <span class="_quotespan">well, that&rsquo;s the way it works.</span></p>
  <p>Instead, Edgar found, that playfulness is key to extraordinary results.
 People who feel free to be playful also feel free to put their best ideas on the table.
 Others feel free to collaborate and play with them.</p>
  <p>That&rsquo;s how innovations happen.</p>